 Not generally.
 When giving a commercial mortgage, lenders want to see their money being fully repaid - both capital and interest.
 However, with investment mortgages, lenders do understand the tax position of their customer, so in these cases they will help by not insisting on capital repayment so long as the LTV is below a certain amount (often 60%), allowing the borrower to pay interest only.

 A lender will require to see proof that the proposed loan would be affordable to the borrower, to do this the lender will normally ask to see the last three years’ accounts to prove this.
-If you’re business has been trading for less than three year will not be about to show the accounts needed, however exceptions can be made and a professional standard business plan would be essential in arguing the case for loans where affordability is not readily apparent.
+If your business has been trading for less than three years, you will not be about to show the accounts needed, however exceptions can be made and a professional standard business plan would be essential in arguing the case for loans where affordability is not readily apparent.